xnnn8ns/Expenses-bitrix24/README.md

 ```bash
 git clone https://github.com/xnnn8ns/Expenses-bitrix24.git
 ```

 2. nstall the dependencies
 ```bash
 npm install
 ```

+In the case of bitrix, create a build, archive it and add it as a local application with the following rights (scope): CRM, lists, users, placement (once).
+``bash
+npm build
+``

 ## Usage
 To start the application, run: